 Suddenly One Summer - 1969

-Until its recent reissue onto CD (Beatrocket, 2001), J.K. and Co.'s Suddenly One Summer was one of those impossibly rare records that seemed to find its way onto every collector's want list, bu...
+Until its reissue onto CD (Beatrocket, 2001), J.K. & Co.'s Suddenly One Summer was one of those impossibly rare records that seemed to find its way onto every collector's want list, but which f...

 Sussex - 1969